Ashish-Ghoshal/dungeon-gpt-stremlit/README.md

 3.  **App Management Options:**

-    *   **Restart/Rerun:** Look for a "Restart" or "Rerun" button/option.
-This will simply restart your app's process without a code update.
+    *   **Reboot:** As you correctly identified, this is the button you'll see.
+It will simply restart your app's process without a code update.
+This clears any in-memory state and re-executes your `streamlit_app.py` script from the beginning.

-    *   **Deactivate:** To temporarily stop your app, you might find a "Deactivate" option.
-The app will no longer be accessible via its URL.

     *   **Delete:** To permanently remove your app, choose the "Delete" option.

+    _(The term "Deactivate" is sometimes used generally, but "Reboot" is the specific action button you'll encounter for a running app on Streamlit Cloud's UI to restart it.)_

 ### Reflecting Local Changes in Deployment 🚀

-#
+##

 Changes you make to your local Git repository (e.g., editing `streamlit_app.py` or `requirements.txt`) will **ONLY reflect in your deployed Streamlit Cloud app after you commit those changes to GitHub and Streamlit Cloud redeploys your app.**